-There is a 60% chance of severe cold weather in our area between Tuesday 26 December and Saturday 30 December.
-This weather could increase the health risks to vulnerable patients and disrupt the delivery of services.
+There is a 60% chance of severe cold weather in our area and this weather could increase the health risks to vulnerable patients and disrupt the delivery of services.

 Cold and damp weather – ice, snow and cold winds – can be bad for your health, especially if you're aged 65 or older.